ying32/govcl/README.md

 A: My English is bad.
 You can try using Google Translate Chinese WIKI.

 ---
+### Note:

+**When using the "liblcl" library, it is run in a compatible "libvcl" library, so some methods and properties of components and components are not available.**

+---

 * Windows: Copy "libvcl.dll" or "libvclx64.dll" or "liblcl.dll" to the current exe directory or system environment path.